The New Glassell School of Art

 ► Temporary facility for Studio School classes: 2450 Holcombe Boulevard, Houston, Texas 77021

-Until construction is completed in spring 2018, Studio School classes take place in a facility on Holcombe Boulevard, about seven minutes from the Museum campus.
+Until construction is completed in May 2018, Studio School classes take place in a facility on Holcombe Boulevard, about seven minutes from the Museum campus.
 A former Nabisco factory, the building has been specially renovated for its new use for studio-arts programming.
 Students receive parking validation.

 Highlights of the Temporary Space